There was a period where bike rollers were the go-to indoor bike training tool. This all changed when bike trainers came to the scene.

 They require you to balance yourself while you ride, benefitting your balance and pedaling form.
 You’ll need to manually adjust the resistance by changing to a harder or easier gear, depending on the effort you’re doing.

-Depending on the size of the drums some resistance is offered for strength building, but mostly its smooth operation allows you to go all out regardless of gearing.
-Due to their simplicity, most conventional rollers come pre-assembled.
+Depending on the drums’ size, some resistance is offered for strength building, but mostly its smooth operation allows you to go all out regardless of gearing.
+Due to their simplicity, most conventional ones come pre-assembled.

 Just set the correct length for your bike and start riding, easy as that.

-To use hybrid rollers, your front wheel must be taken off, and the front fork fixed to the machine.
-This immobilization is great for those who aren’t comfortable with balancing on conventional rollers or need a more intense workout.
+Your front wheel must be taken off, and the front fork fixed to the machine to use hybrid rollers.
+This immobilization is great for those who aren’t comfortable balancing on conventional rollers or need a more intense workout.

 Due to the absence of a front drum, hybrid rollers are typically lightweight, foldable, and portable for easy storage or race day use.

 Smart rollers are for those that desire a unique way to experience indoor riding.
-These rollers connect to your laptop or smartphone via ANT+ or Bluetooth to give you power readings and complete control of your resistance settings.
+They connect to your laptop or smartphone via ANT+ or Bluetooth to give you power readings and complete control of your resistance settings.

-More excitingly, you can have an immersive virtual riding experience by pairing with an app like Zwift.
+More excitingly, you can have an immersive virtual riding experience by pairing it with a training app like Zwift.
 You’ll feel like you’re smoothly riding down a hill or chugging through a strong draft as the rollers change their resistance on the fly.

-The Elite Arion Smart Rollers is one of the best rollers with resistance, and best of all, it’s smart with power measurement and connectivity to apps such as Zwift.
+The Elite Arion is one of the best with resistance with smart power measurement and connectivity to apps such as Zwift.

 1. Construction Quality